ebndrnk/PriceOfTaxi/README.md

 ### Step 1: Creater docker-compose file

-Create the docker-compose.yml on your local machine:
+Copy my docker-compose.yml on your local machine

 ### Step 2: Navigate to the Project Directory